ska-sa/katcbfprecommit/README.md

 # Python pre-commit Workflow
 A Python, pre-commit workflow for auto-formatting code and checking for inconsistencies in style, design and complexity according to [PEP8]([https://www.python.org/dev/peps/pep-0008/](https://www.python.org/dev/peps/pep-0008/)) guidelines.
+It also checks for compliance with Python docstring conventions [PEP257](https://www.python.org/dev/peps/pep-0257/).

 The workflow runs whenever Python code is to be committed to a git repository using `git commit`.

 ## Initial Setup
 To configure your project to use this automated Python workflow, copy the three configuration files, from this repository, to the top-level directory of your project's git repository: